Ward Village – Which Condo to Buy Into?

 The Park on Ward

 The eighth luxury high-rise condominium in Ward Village, The Park on Ward will be built on the west side of Central Plaza Victoria Ward Park which was once occupied by the old Sports Authority building.
+It will be minutes away from Ala Moana Beach Park, and condo are expected to be inspired by mid-century design and urban-island lifestyles.
 Designed by international architecture firm Solomon Cordwell and Buenz, general sales are expected to begin 2021.

 The project ties into Howard Hughes’ community masterplan which aims to elevate 60-acres of the neighborhood with more pedestrian-friendly streets, public parks, affordable living streets and local retail stores.